-GEO202 Geology: Surface and Environmental Geology
+GEO202 Geology: Surface and Environmental Geology 3 class and 3 lab hr/wk, 4 cr.

 Offers a descriptive survey of geologic surface processes including: rivers, coasts, mass movement, groundwater, deserts, and glaciers, and the interaction of climate and climate change on these systems.
 Includes topographic map interpretation and field activities.
 W